sunil-k01/Regex-in-Python/README.md

 Feel free to contribute by adding new code samples, improving documentation, or suggesting additional mnemonic images.
 Your contributions make this repository more valuable for the community.

-## License

-This repository is licensed under the [MIT License](LICENSE) - feel free to use and share the content as you see fit.
-Happy coding!

 🚀 Start your journey into the world of regular expressions and become a regex pro with "Regex in Python"! 🎉